 It’s clear, then, that a breach can hurt your business in more than one way.
-Customer Data Watch can help you avoid these penalties and harm to your reputation by helping you position your business to fend off PII breaches in the first instance and to respond accordingly if and when one occurs.
+CSR Breach Reporting Toolkit® can help you avoid these penalties and harm to your reputation by helping you position your business to fend off PII breaches in the first instance and to respond accordingly if and when one occurs.

 I believe a hacker has compromised my system or network.
 What steps do I take regarding my system?

 CSR Breach Reporting Toolkit® cannot provide this information.
 Each breach (and suspected breach) is unique and the appropriate response varies accordingly.
 If the breach potentially involves payment card information, you may want to visit Visa’s web site (http://j.mp/VisaCISP), which provides a guide for merchants called “What to do if compromised”.
 Visa’s guide offers some tips and suggestions about responding to a breach of payment card information that may be useful to you.

 What are the requirements to notify my customers when their PII has been compromised?